Cisco SDWAN Demo

 The TCP provides reliable communication by using a variety of techniques to detect and correct errors that may occur during transmission.

-● Acknowledgments: When a sender sends data packets it expects to receive an acknowledgment from the receiver if the sender receives the acknowledgment within a specific time which ensures successful packet delivery and if acknowledgment is not received by the sender from the receiver that means that packet is lost in the transmission and the sender will send that data packet again.
+● Acknowledgments: When a sender sends data packets, it expects an acknowledgment from the receiver.
+If the sender gets the acknowledgment within a specific time, it means the packet was delivered successfully.
+If not, the packet is considered lost, and the sender will resend it.

-● TCP congestion control mechanisms to prevent network congestion and ensure efficient data transmission.
-One of the primary methods used by TCP for congestion control is called slow start.
-Slow start gradually increases the amount of data sent until the network reaches an equilibrium state.
-Once this happens, data transmission can occur more quickly.
+Congestion Control: This mechanism prevents network congestion and ensures efficient data transmission.
+One method, called "slow start," gradually increases the amount of data sent until the network reaches a stable state.
+Once stable, data can be transmitted more quickly.

 TCP is a complex protocol that is essential for reliable communication between applications across a network.
 By breaking down data into small packets, providing error detection and correction mechanisms, and using techniques like flow control and congestion control, TCP ensures that data is transmitted efficiently and reliably.